alikia2x/sparkastML/README.md

 For a detailed explanation of how it works, you can refer to [this blog post](https://blog.alikia2x.com/en/posts/sparkastml-intention/).

+## Translation

+Language barriers are one of the biggest obstacles to communication between civilizations.
+In modern times, with the development of computer science and artificial intelligence, machine translation is bridging this barrier and building a Tower of Babel.

+Unfortunately, many machine translations are owned by commercial companies, which seriously hinders the development of freedom and innovation.

+Therefore, sparkastML is on the road to challenge commercial machine translation.
+We decided to tackle the translation between Chinese and English first.
+These are two languages ​​with a long history and a large number of users.
+Their writing methods and expression habits are very different, which brings challenges to the project.

+For more details, you can view [this page](./translate/README.md).

 ## Dataset

 To support the development of Libre Intelligence, we have made a series of datasets publicly available.
 You can access them [here](./dataset/public/README.md).